gunakkoc/async_obj/README.md

 A minimalist and lightweight Python wrapper to make any function -standalone or within an object- asynchronous.

 If you are also tired of adding a whole bunch of code for every single case of simple threading, this small wrapper is my remedy.
+Requires >=Python 3.8.

 `async obj` enables:
 - Simply running a function in a dedicated thread.